Georeferencing and Tiling

 Whenever the project orientations are specified using a *.prj file or *.gori files, SURE automatically extracts the coordinate system information and uses it for the project.
 The file coordinate_system.wkt found within the project directory stores the specified WKT string.

 The export of 3d_tiles, SLPK, lod_dae, and lod_obj meshes requires a non-local coordinate system.
 The lod_dae and lod_obj mesh export formats additionally require the "EPSG" field to be within the "PROJCS" field of the WKT string.

 Specification of a non-local coordinate system is also required when a LiDAR Trajectory file is given, as part of LiDAR data complementing the Images input.

 This file must refer to the input coordinate system, in which the images orientation is.
 SURE does not convert results to new coordinate systems.

 To allow for efficient and scalable processing, SURE divides the surface to be processed into tiles.
 These tiles are by default sized in a way that ensures that the hardware requirements are respected.

 Manually increasing the tile size too much is likely to lead to a crash during processing.
 Please only do so if you are confident that your hardware can handle it.
 One way of doing this is by processing a small area (several tiles) before launching a big project.

 The default size of a tile depends on the scenario:

 The tile size can also be manually defined:

-When using the AERIAL Nadir scenario with a forward overlap inferior to 80%, SURE doubles the effective GSD used for sizing the tiles and raster products.
+When using less than 75% forward overlap and less than 50% sideward overlap, SURE doubles the effective GSD used for sizing the tiles and raster products.